CtrlK

 Suggestions

-Remove all generic software engineering advice (SOLID, DRY, KISS, YAGNI, security basics, testing best practices) that Claude already knows - focus only on project-specific conventions and MCP tool usage patterns.
+Remove all general software engineering knowledge (SOLID, DRY, KISS, YAGNI, naming conventions, file organization, security basics, testing best practices) that Claude already knows, reducing the skill to only project-specific or tool-specific guidance.

 DimensionReasoningScore